-For example, if you were fishing in 30 feet of water and wanted to zoom in on the bottom 10 feet, press ZOOM, and then set the zoom depth for 20 feet (10 feet off bottom).
+For example, if you were fishing in 30 feet of water, and wanted to zoom in on the bottom 10 feet, press ZOOM, and then set the zoom depth for 20 feet (10 feet off bottom).
 Now press MENU, highlight "Zoom Window", and select 10 feet.
 The 20 to 30 foot portion of the water column is now displayed on the Zoom display, and the entire water column is viewable on the flasher window.

-The LX-9 also features "Chart Zoom" which enables you use a scrolling graph in Zoom mode.
+The Marcum Digital Sonar also features "Chart Zoom" which enables you use a scrolling graph in Zoom mode.
 Activate the Chart Zoom in the Display Options of the menu.
 You set the zoom just as you would when using the other sonar options.
 When you press the ZOOM button to make a change, the Vertical Zoom window will automatically open.
 After adjustments have been made, you may turn the Vertical Zoom window off again in the Display Options of the menu.
-It is not possible to display your gauges if you only have the Chart Zoom display open.